-When someone is arrested, their obvious first reaction is that they want to get out of jail as soon as possible.
-The best case scenario is that you will be released on your own recognizance, meaning you do not have to post bail.
+When someone is arrested, there obvious first reaction is that they want to get out of jail as soon as possible.
+The best case scenario is that, you will be released on your own recognizance, meaning you do not have to post bail.
 However, if you have a previous conviction, you most likely will have a bail set.
 Depending on what the offense is, there is usually a standard bail, as set by law.

 If you have a prior arrest or conviction, it's more likely that you're going to have a higher bail or in some cases, you may not get bail at all.
 This may be for charges of some sex crimes or in murder cases as well.
-The more serious the charge, the higher the bail is.
 Under the U.S. Constitution, you are entitled to a reasonable bail except in a capital case.
 In the capital case, they can deny bail altogether.

-Bail may be paid in several ways.
+Bail can be paid in several ways.
 For example, if the bail is set at \$5,000, you can post cash bail, which means you post the entire amount with the court.
-At the end of the case, assuming you showed up and did everything you were supposed to do; you will get the \$5,000 back.

-In the event you don't have the \$5,000 and want to be released, you could hire a bail bondsman.
-A bail bondsman will post the \$5,000 and you will pay the bail bondsman 15% of the actual bail amount, plus an additional fee.
+At the end of the case, assuming you showed up and did everything you were supposed to do, you will get the \$5,000 back.
+In the event you don't have the \$5,000 and want to be released, you might hire a bail bondsman.
+A bail bondsman will post the \$5,000 and you will pay the bail bondsman 15% of the actual bail amount.
 This 15% is mandated by Nevada law.

 If you don't show up for court, the bail bondsman is then on the hook for the full amount of the bail, which would be forfeited by the court.
 This is the reason why bail bondsmen have the authority to find and arrest people.
 They can hire bounty hunters.

-The bail bonds company has the authority to apprehend the clients that have absconded and surrender them to the court so that the bail will be returned.
+It's in the bail bonds company to apprehend the clients that have absconded.
 Should this occur, the person would not get out of jail until the case is resolved, if at all.
-If the bail bondsman is unable to return the defendant to the court, he would forfeit the bail that he posted.
+The bail bondsman would have the bail he posted returned.